-The ES program places strong emphasis on experiential learning, getting students out of the classroom and into the field while simultaneously maintaining an academically rigorous curriculum.
-Students become trained in valuable scientific and technical skills, such as GIS, environmental chemistry, agronomy, soil science, ecology and field techniques and analysis in ecology, natural history and wildlife science.
+The ES program places strong emphasis on experiential learning, getting students out of the classroom and into the field, while simultaneously maintaining an academically rigorous curriculum.
+Students become trained in valuable scientific and technical skills, such as GIS, environmental chemistry, and field techniques and analysis in ecology, wildlife, and marine science.

-Upon completion of their degree, students will be uniquely equipped to be instruments of God’s love and will have gained the scientific knowledge and skills required to effectively conserve and restore the ecosystems that sustain all of life.
+Upon completion of their degree, students will be uniquely equipped to be instruments of God’s love for all of creation and will have gained the scientific knowledge and skills required to effectively conserve and restore the ecosystems that sustain all of life.

 Bachelor of Science in Environmental Science

 The Bachelor of Science in Environmental Science degree is designed for students who desire more specialized training.
 Each concentration for this degree is described below.

 - Ecological Research Concentration The ecological research concentration is designed to prepare students who are on track for a graduate program in the environmental sciences.
 This concentration will provide quantitative and technical skills to implement ecological research in the field.

 - Ecology and Field Biology Concentration This concentration is designed for students who seek a greater emphasis on the knowledge and skills to be environmental professionals in the lab and in the field.
 It is particularly well suited for those seeking careers in government, private firms, or nonprofits as wildlife biologists, environmental consultants, or conservation scientists.

 - Geographic Information Science Concentration This concentration is designed for students who seek a more specialized education in GIS technology within an environmental context.
 This concentration caters to those who desire a career that demands greater sophistication in GIS knowledge and skills.